metubin712/DeepSpliceDetectors/README.md

 2. Using our [Jupyter Notebook](https://jupyter.org/) to recreate the graphs used in the article.

-## Accessing Log Files
+## Accessing Our Experiment Log Files

-For those who are interested in examining the log files and cannot retrain the networks, th following command will download our log files and place them in `logs/` directory in project's root.
+For those who are interested in examining the log files and cannot retrain the networks, the following command will download our log files and place them in `logs/` directory in project's root.
 ```shell
 $ sh download_our_logs.sh
 ```